souffle-lang/souffle-lang.github.io/pages/docs/functors.md

 ## Stateful User-Defined Functors
-Souffle exposes the symbol and record table to a stateful user-defined functor.
+Soufflé exposes the symbol and record table to a stateful user-defined functor.
 A stateful functor can access and manipulate these tables for [symbols and records](types).

 For example, the following line
 ```
 .functor mycat(a:symbol, b:symbol):symbol stateful
 ```
-declares the stateful user-defined `mycat` functor in the Souffle program.
+declares the stateful user-defined `mycat` functor in the Soufflé program.
 The C++ implementation is shown below:

 ```